What is the Weather Like in Niue in April?

 - Average minimum temperature: 22°C / 72°F

 Niue is an underwater paradise and April is a great month (if not the best month) to explore it.
 You can expect the water temperature to be similar to the air temperature at 28°C / 82°F. This makes diving or snorkelling a breeze even for the younger ones that often get cold faster.

 April is the perfect example of why travelling at the end of the wet season is a great idea.
 It benefits from the long days of daylight and the high number of sunshine hours that the wet season offers, so you don’t have to compromise and time for everything!
 In April, you can expect the average daylight in Niue to be about 12 hours and the sunshine hours to reach up to 6 hours per day which gives you plenty of time to make the most of your time on the island.

 UV Levels During April

 April’s UV levels are slowly going down from the “extreme” levels reached at the beginning of the year.
-Expect UV levels to be around 10, which will still require you to take precautions such as regularly applying sunscreen and wearing a sunhat.
-It may also pay off to invest in a couple of UV protection T-shirts, especially for the little ones.
+Expect UV levels to be around 10 on the UV index, which will still require you to take precautions such as regularly applying sunscreen and wearing a sunhat.

 Sunrise and Sunset During April

-In April, you can expect an average of 13 hours of daylights.
+In April, you can expect an average of 12 hours of daylight.

 Rainfall in April